veljkoilic/various-hacky-projects/README.md

-# Ghost Typer
-VBS Script that types out scary messages periodically.
+# Python Monitor and KeyLogger
+Python script that runs in the background.
+It logs the keystrokes and takes screenshots periodically.
+Sends the screenshots and keylogs to an email adress.